np-overflow/handbook/src/proposals/discord.md

 ## Assessment

 WhatsApp is no longer a great platform for engaging with the Overflow community.
 Competitors like Telegram and Discord have continuously added new features like polls, bots, automation, that simply is not possible to do in a WhatsApp chat.

+This, combined with the fact that members rarely use the chats, **is not helpful** in our efforts to increase member engagement.
+We want to have members that are actively participating in Overflow, but we have to provide them the platform.

 ## Recommendation